microsoft/playwright/docs/src/api/class-touchscreen.md

   - `y` <[float]> y coordinate of the event in CSS pixels.
   - `id` ?<[int]> Identifier used to track the touch point between events, must be unique within an event.
 Optional.

-List of touch points for this event. `id` is a unieue identifier of a touch point that helps indentify it between touch events for the duration of its movement around the surface.
+List of touch points for this event. `id` is a unique identifier of a touch point that helps identify it between touch events for the duration of its movement around the surface.